Daaf Drok

 David Drok (23 May 1914 – 7 March 2002) was a Dutch football forward who played for the Netherlands in the 1938 FIFA World Cup.

 Club career

 He played for hometown clubs RFC Rotterdam and Sparta Rotterdam.
+He was nicknamed Daaf Dronk (Dave Drink), since he owned a bar in Rotterdam.

 International career

 Drok made his debut for the Netherlands in a February 1935 friendly match against Germany and earned a total number of 8 caps, scoring 4 goals.
 His final international was in March 1940 against Luxembourg.